By Adeline Robinson

 • Your loved one unexpectedly passed away as a result of another person’s actions.

-• The surviving family members and relative of your loved one are suffering financial losses as a result of the said person’s death.
+• The surviving family members and relatives of your loved one are suffering financial losses as a result of the said person’s death.

-• Your loved one appointed you or somebody as a representative of their estate, or your state did the appointing if your loved one didn’t leave any will when they were still alive.
+• Your loved one appointed you or somebody as a representative of their estate, or your state made the appointment if your loved one didn’t leave any will when they were still alive.

 If you’ve been appointed by your loved one as their representative in case they’ve left behind a will, or your state if your loved one didn’t leave any will at all when they were still alive, you can file a wrongful death lawsuit against the person who caused their untimely death